Case Study

 Rider ratings are also strong, averaging 4.8 / 5 stars.
 As community needs have continued to fluctuate, in part due to the City’s ongoing COVID-19 pandemic response, the City has continued to tweak its transit offerings.
 On the strength of Edmonton On Demand’s results, and in response to passenger input, the City is exploring plans to expand demand-responsive service to additional neighbourhoods requiring additional transit support.

-Provide a few quick details, and our team will reach out to show you what's possible with your delivery service.
+Provide a few quick details, and our team will reach out to show you what's possible.

 Talk to our team